allan-barreto/allan-barreto/README.md

   <h3>Who I am:</h3>
   <ul>
-  <li> 💻 Developer Junior, in career transition.
+  <li> 💻 Junior Developer, in career transition.
-  <li> 🌎 Actually living in São Paulo, Brasil.
+  <li> 🌎 Living in São Paulo, Brasil.
   <li> 🛠️ I like the frontend stack, but backend and cloud computing is where I belong.
   <li> 🔭 Science enthusiast.
-I love to understand how all the things works.
+I love to understand how all things work.
-  <li> 🎲 My hobbies includes: Videogames, movies, boardgames and music.
+  <li> 🎲 My hobbies include: Videogames, movies, boardgames and music.
   </ul>

   <h3>You can find me here:</h3>